racker/salus-tools/go/README.md

 # Salus End to End Test
-The end to end test, e2et, is meant to excercise every microservice in the system and return an inication of where failures are occuring.
-It creating a local private poller, and the monitors and tasks to confirm that everything is working.
+The end to end test, e2et, is meant to excercise every microservice in the system and return an indication of where failures are occuring.
+It creates a local private poller, and the monitors and tasks to confirm that everything is working.
 More details here: [e2et design doc](https://github.com/racker/salus-docs/blob/master/design/end-to-end-test/design.md)

 ## Build/Invocation
 Running *make* creates the e2et exe.
 The exe is run with a config file, like so: